ExfilDEV/EXFIL/README.md

 # What is this?
 This is the github repo for EXFIL, containing information on various subjects involving the game.
 ### What is EXFIL?
 EXFIL was originally a ROBLOX version of Escape from Tarkov, but has now evolved into a Unity game/project.
-EXFIL will be a singleplayer (or multiplayer) FPS extraction game with realistic and big landscapes using the Escape from Tarkov Alpha engine.
+EXFIL is a mod or the Escape from Tarkov Alpha.
 We are currently modding version 0.1, the first public version of Escape from Tarkov to ever be released.

 **Anything shown here is not final, and we can change it at any time.**